 A 529 plan has contribution limits, but they are fairly high.
 Gifts of $15,000 per year are allowed for tax year 2021, though amounts over that limit could be subject to a gift tax.
 There is also a limit to the overall value of the plan, which is between $235,000 and $529,000.
 It depends on the specific state in which you have your 529 plan.

-The annual contribution limits are different for the Coverdell and the 529 plan.
-The Coverdell has an annual cap on contributions; you can only invest $2,000 a year in your plan.
+The Coverdell also has an annual cap on contributions: You can only invest $2,000 a year in your plan.
 That may seem like a lot now, but if your income goes up over time and as college draws near, you’ll reach that limit very quickly.

 A 529 plan can be used for your first child—and then for the next in line as they head to college.
 This flexibility prevents you from saving “too much” or not being able to use all your savings.
 Since you, the parent, own the plan, there are no age limitations.